-Hormonal changes can really wreak havoc on your locks and, where once they were thick, luscious and shiny, you may suddenly find that your hairbrush is coming away with large wefts of hair attached to it, or perhaps the strands of hair are turning softer and wispier, and you can start to see your scalp more than before.
+Hormonal changes can wreak havoc on your locks and, where once they were thick, luscious and shiny, you may suddenly find that your hairbrush is coming away with large wefts of hair attached to it, or perhaps the strands of hair are turning softer and wispier, and you can start to see your scalp more than before.

-While it can be really upsetting to experience changes in your hair texture, the good news is that there’s a huge amount you can do to tackle the situation.
+While it can be upsetting to experience changes in your hair texture, the good news is that there’s a huge amount you can do to tackle the situation.
 You certainly don’t have to take hair loss lying down these days, something we can all be very grateful for!

 Of course, there are medications, shampoos and growth serums that many women have found to be effective, so these are certainly worth investigating, especially from an anxiety perspective.

-Feeling proactive about your hair loss can make a big difference to your confidence and self-esteem, which can definitely take a knock when your hair starts to change.
+Feeling proactive about your hair loss can make a big difference to your confidence and self-esteem, which can take a knock when your hair starts to change.

 Nutrition is key

-As well as reducing stress levels and ensuring that you stay as active as possible during the menopause, you can help give your hair a big boost by focusing on your diet and nutrition.
+As well as reducing stress levels and ensuring that you stay as active as possible during menopause, you can help give your hair a big boost by focusing on your diet and nutrition.

 Following a well-balanced diet is a must, one that is full of lots of fresh fruit and vegetables, as well as wholegrains, but you can really up the ante by ensuring that you’re getting enough fatty acids on your plate.
 These are great for your hair and can be found in the likes of salmon, tuna, walnuts and almonds.